edgexfoundry/edgex-docs/docs_src/microservices/application/AdvancedTopics.md

 #### EDGEX_SERVICE_KEY

-Overrides the service's service key used with Registry, Configuration Providers and security services.
+Overrides the service key used with Registry, Configuration Providers and security services.
 Default is set by the application service.
 App Service Configurable defaults to the specified profile name with the `app-` prefix.
-Also overrides any value set with the -sk/--serviceKey command-line option.
+Also overrides any value set with the -sk/--serviceKey in the command-line option.

 !!! note
     If the name provided contains the text `<profile>`, this text will be replaced with the name of the profile used.